 Hiking in the Sabalan Mountain Range to find waterfalls and hot springs

 Few visitors know how important nomads are to Iran's culture and history.
 At the end of the 20th century, there were almost 100 different tribes in every part of Iran, cultivating their own lifestyle and customs.
-Northwestern Iran is home to the Shahsevan nomads, a tribal group of Azeri language which played an important role to defend Iran's borders.
+Northwestern Iran is home to the Shahsevan nomads, a tribal group of Azeri languages which played an important role to defend Iran's borders.
 For more than a hundred years, they have kept their traditional nomadic pastoral way of life, migrating between winter pastures (Muqan plain) and summer quarters (Sabalan mountain range).

-Share a small piece of living on the footsteps of the Sabalan or Savalan(Pronunciation among local people) Mountain, Iran's 3rd highest peak.
+Share a small piece of living in the footsteps of the Sabalan or Savalan(Pronunciation among local people) Mountain, Iran's 3rd highest peak.
 On the hillsides of Sabalan, along with all members of the tribe, their sheep, cows, chickens, as well as their tents.
-Keep your eyes wide opened to discover delicate flowers and medicinal plants that are collected by the nomads from the skirt of marvellous nature and be the one who tastes delicious honey in a traditional beekeeping farm.
+Keep your eyes wide open to discover delicate flowers and medicinal plants that are collected by the nomads from the skirt of marvellous nature and be the one who tastes delicious honey in a traditional beekeeping farm.

 Living among nomads, you have the chance to eat tasty local foods cooked with fresh and seasonal ingredients, such as the traditional nourishing Ash which is a type of Iranian soup.
 Do you fancy some fresh milk, butter, yoghurt or cheese?
-Learn how to milk the cow and sheep for preparing the most delicious dairies, and eat them right away with a warm flatbread baked in a traditional oven.
+Learn how to milk the cow and sheep for preparing the most delicious dairy, and eat them right away with a warm flatbread baked in a traditional oven.

-By taking care of the flocks and making dairies products, you've come to discover the main economic resources or the Shahsevan pastoral tribe.
+By taking care of the flocks and making dairy products, you've come to discover the main economic resources of the Shahsevan pastoral tribe.
 By the end of the day, it's time to get more familiar with the community's life and customs.
 Set camp in the valley of the Sabalan beside the round domed tent, your astonishing room for the night.
 Enjoy some rest and each other's company, by playing ancient folk games with kids and adults.
 Join the women of the tribe to learn knitting Kilim, a colourful and intricate flat-women rug, and one of their most beautiful handicrafts.
 At nightfall, gather to listen to the unique folkloric music and appreciate the dances of nomads: It's an introduction to a world of poetry, transmitted over generations as an oral heritage.
 It carries mystic tales as well as the true histories of the Shahsevan tribe.

 From the hot springs of the mountain to the mystic Persian arts of World Heritage Sites

 No other way of life is closer to nature than nomads'.
 Living peacefully with their animals, they fully respect the gorgeous environment that is their home, leaving no trace behind them.
 In return, they enjoy the best nature has to offer.
-Through your hike in the green plains of Sabalan, visit sculpted gorges and canyons, make your way through hidden waterfalls, and enjoy some more than 30 hot springs that a few of them are wild or indoor hot water complex, which exist near Yaylaq.
+Through your hike in the green plains of Sabalan, visit sculpted gorges and canyons, make your way through hidden waterfalls, and enjoy more than 30 hot springs that a few of which are wild or indoor hot water complex, which exist near Yaylaq.

 Day1: Start your journey at 7 in the morning with breakfast at a cosy cafe in Ardabil and visit the city highlights including cultural attractions, traditional bazaar and crafts.
-After exploration of Ardabil have a delicious Ardabili lunch and head toward Sardabeh village to capture the untapped nature and beekeeping to be ready for joining Shahsevan beautiful home area.
-Being treated with natural herbal tea which nomads picked from hillsides of Sabalan mountain and getting to know the nomad family, step by step feel to try the taste of being in the atmosphere by milking goat and sheep, making butter from milk and baking bread to complete your feast of Yogurt soup (Ash-e Dough).
+After exploration of Ardabil, have a delicious Ardabili lunch and head toward Sardabeh village to capture the untapped nature and beekeeping to be ready for joining Shahsevan's beautiful home area.
+Being treated with natural herbal tea which nomads picked from the hillsides of Sabalan mountain and getting to know the nomad family, step by step feel to try the taste of being in the atmosphere by milking goat and sheep, making butter from milk and baking bread to complete your feast of Yogurt soup (Ash-e Dough).
 Listen to the folk songs of the tribe and take your day to the end under the shiny sky overhead of Alachiq tents.